masesgroup/JCOReflector/src/documentation/index.md

   * No extra validation cycle: bug fix, improvements, new features are immediately available;
   * Documentation is shared.

-[JCOBridge 2.6.*](https://www.jcobridge.com), and consequently JCOReflector, can be used for free without any obligations; you need to purchase a commercial license, or uninstall the software, if you have incomes from the product usage.
+[JCOBridge 2.6.*](https://www.jcobridge.com), and consequently JCOReflector, can be used for free without any obligations; you need to purchase a commercial license, or uninstall the software, if you have direct or indirect incomes from the product usage.

 ### JCOBridge resources